fabuss254/GamejamBot/README.md

 # How to install and configure:

-To run the bot, you need Node v16: https://nodejs.org/dist/v16.16.0/node-v16.16.0-x64.msi
+To run the bot, you need Node v16: https://nodejs.org/dist/v16.16.0/node-v16.16.0-x64.msi.

 After the installation is complete, go to the main folder with the console and run the command ``$ npm i``.
-This will install all dependencies
+This will install all dependencies.

-You then need to change the token at the bottom of the page of server.js
+You then need to change the token at the bottom of the page of server.js.

 # How to run

-To run the bot, you simply need to ``$ node server.js``
+To run the bot, you simply need to ``$ node server.js``.

 # Extra